FIFA U-20 World Cup: Flying Eagles arrive in San Juan for crunch clash against Argentina

-The Nigeria Football Federation has confirmed the arrival of the Flying Eagles in San Juan ahead of Wednesday’s highly anticipated Round of 16 clash against Argentina in the FIFA U-20 World Cup.
+The Nigeria Football Federation has confirmed the arrival of the Flying Eagles in San Juan ahead of Wednesday’s round of 16 clash against Argentina in the FIFA U-20 World Cup.

-After experiencing some unexpected delays, the Nigerian contingent has managed to settle in and are now focused on the task at hand.
+After experiencing some unexpected delays, the Nigerian contingent has now settled in and focused on the task at hand.

-As revealed by the NFF, coach Ladan Bosso and his team were originally scheduled to depart from Buenos Aires to San Juan at 9 a.m. on Monday morning.
+As revealed by the NFF, coach Ladan Bosso and his team were initially scheduled to depart from Buenos Aires to San Juan at 9 a.m. on Monday.

 Players and officials of the 🇳🇬Flying Eagles have finally settled in at San Juan, venue of the RD 1️⃣6️⃣ game with 🇦🇷Argentina.